mjolnir-lang/mjolnir-language-reference/doc/docs/pages/interfaces.md

 ### Report Size and Alignment

-We must support VLAs and introduce restrictions to coroutines which store the returned interface between yield statements or intoduce memory allocations there.
+We must support VLAs and introduce restrictions to coroutines which store the returned interface between yield statements or introduce memory allocations there.

 We must also restrict the implementation to returning implementations of a single type.